scottgriv/PWA-Demo-App/README.md

 ```bash
 npm install -g pwa-asset-generator
 ```
 - Then create a logo.png file in the root directory of your project.
+The logo should be at least 512x512 pixels. <br>
+> [!TIP]
-The logo should be at least 512x512 pixels. <br> *Note: The logo should be square and have a transparent background*.
+> The logo should be square and have a transparent background.
 - Then run (*Assuming you are in the directory your logo file is in*):
 ```bash
 npx pwa-asset-generator logo.png icons